 Pricing is transparent and cost-neutral.
 It is calculated on the basis of current subscription spend plus the annual average APC spend (if any) over the last three years.

 Read & Publish agreements offer unlimited access to all our subscription journals – Development, Journal of Cell Science and Journal of Experimental Biology – even if your library does not currently subscribe to them all.
 Corresponding authors can also publish an uncapped number of Open Access research articles in our three subscription journals at no cost to them.

-We are creating an expanding range of resources – including posters, social media graphics and website banners – to help librarians at participating institutions build awareness amongst researchers about the benefits of Read & Publish agreements.
+An expanding range of resources – including posters, social media graphics and website banners – is available to help librarians at participating institutions inform researchers about the ways in which Read & Publish agreements will benefit them.

 Any questions?
 Contact us to find out more

 Read & Publish agreements are available to library consortia worldwide.